 The Group's investments in equity securities are classified as available-for-sale financial assets.
-Availablefor-sale financial assets are non-derivative financial assets that are designated as available-for-sale or are not classified in any of the above categories of financial assets.
+Available-for-sale financial assets are non-derivative financial assets that are designated as available-for-sale or are not classified in any of the above categories of financial assets.
 Available-for-sale financial assets are recognised initially at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognised in other comprehensive income and presented in the fair value reserve in equity.
+Subsequent to initial recognition, they are measured at fair value and changes therein, other than impairment losses, are recognised in other comprehensive income and presented in the fair value reserve in equity.
 When an investment is derecognised, the cumulative gain or loss is reclassified to profit or loss.